 RESOLVED, The operating procedures shall be amended to add “The records for roll call votes on resolutions shall be published along with the resolution.
 The Speaker and Vice Speaker are responsible for ensuring that the individual voting record of members on any resolution voted upon by roll call vote is easily accessible and publicly available on the CSG website,” which shall be designated as subsection 4 of Chapter V, section C; AND BE IT FINALLY

 RESOLVED, The operating procedures shall be amended to add “5.
-The records for each roll call vote shall be preserved and remain public on the CSG website for the duration of five subsequent Assemblies,” which shall be designated as subsection 5 of Chapter V, section C
+The voting records of individual members for each roll call vote shall be preserved and remain public on the CSG website for the duration of five subsequent Assemblies,” which shall be designated as subsection 5 of Chapter V, section C

 Authors